psbriant/transportation_data_analysis/README.md

 ## Set up

+Before doing anything please fork and clone this repository.

 ### Environment creation

 Before running an analysis, you must install the nesscary packages.
 It is recommended that you install them into a conda environment but please to use the environment/container of your choice.
 Below are instructions for creating a conda environment and installing the required packages into it.